zendesk/min-tfs-client/protobuf_srcs/tensorflow/python/autograph/g3doc/reference/control_flow.md

 `tf.Tensor`, then if it is a `tf.Tensor`, it's executed a second time in the proper graph.

-In other words, when tracing executes both branches of an if statement.
+In other words, tracing executes both branches of an if statement.
 Similarly, the body of loops is executed once (even if the loop would otherwise not iterate at all).

 This explains why inserting `print` statements in an `if` statement produces this output: